 And alas, he did die: on October 17, 2005.
 He is survived by his “sisters” Mish, Mash, and Puss.
 Clancy was about 16, and I’ll remember him forever.
 He was a good companion.

 – – –

 Almost exactly five years after Clancy died, I captured a feral cat that had been born wild near my office.
 “Agent 99” (or just “9” for short) is female, and is also a tuxedo.
-She loves sleeping next to me, though she doesn’t jump up into my arms, or sit on the back of my chair.
-But she has so many of the same personality traits that I sometimes start to call her Clancy.
+She loves sleeping next to me, though she doesn’t jump up into my arms — but see below!
+She has so many of the same personality traits that I sometimes start to call her Clancy.